thomazyazima/thomazyazima.github.io/week-1/6-tracking-changes/README.md

 ## Release 5: Reflect
 Go ahead and answer each of the questions in the my_reflection.md file (using Sublime).
 Add your changes and commit them.
 Make sure you make a great commit message when done with this challenge.
 Don't forget to push your changes!

+## Release 6: Practice
+Remember the reflection you did for the first challenge on the [command line](../1-command-line)?
+Go through the workflow to edit the [my_reflection.md](../1-command-line/my_reflection.md) to add your answers.